talves/netlify-cms-backend-fs/README.md

+This solution has been moved to my organization and will be maintained at [netlify-cms-components][3]

-# Example Custom Backend for NetlifyCMS
+# [Deprecated] Example Custom Backend for NetlifyCMS

 ***Recommendation:*** If you are looking to extend NetlifyCMS and run a local file-system setup for development, use the [netlify-cms-react-example](https://github.com/talves/netlify-cms-react-example) starter project.
 It implements the backend as a component and bundles to a custom CMS deployment for your project.